erszcz/msc-thesis/dfly-multiboot.md

 [_\ref{xr:booting-bsd}{\ }Booting a BSD system_](#xr:booting-bsd).

-The multitude of problems involved in implementing a bootloader for each combination of an operating system and hardware platform in use led Bryan Ford and Erich Stefan Boleyn to devise [the Multiboot Specification][ext:multiboot].
+The multitude of problems involved in implementing a bootloader for each combination of an operating system and hardware platform in use led
+@okuji2006multiboot to devise [the Multiboot Specification][ext:multiboot].
 The specification defines an interface between a universal bootloader and an operating system.
 One implementation of the specification is [GRUB][ext:grub] -- the bootloader which came to existence thanks to the effort of [GNU][ext:gnu]